Do you feel the rats are winning the rat race?

 It might be hockey, football, baseball, collecting stamps, antique cars or donuts.
 Whatever it is, a comment about last nights game or the car show you attended may provide the perfect conversation starter that can lead to others.

-Donuts have the power to reach across age, management and creative boundaries.
+Sharing donuts is a great way to start relationships - particularly in Canada.
+They have the power to reach across age, management and creative boundaries.
 Everyone loves donuts.

 Language BarriersCommon interests may also be a relationship starter when you can’t understand the dialect.
 I sat beside a fellow grandfather at our grandson’s hockey game.
 He lives in Newfoundland and visits his grandchildren in Alberta once a year.